-“Climate change voters” aren’t yet a reliable voting bloc for Democrats the way gun-loving NRA voters are for the Republican Party, Alec Tyson of the Pew Research Center told Quartz.
+“Climate change voters” aren’t yet a reliable voting bloc the way gun-loving NRA voters are for the Republican Party, Alec Tyson of the Pew Research Center told Quartz.
 But they’re quickly becoming one.
 In the past few years, more people have started to identify themselves as such, and naming climate change as the primary issue that is motivating them to vote.

 “I think that in 2020, this will be the first election where you’re going to see climate come up like healthcare, national security, jobs, and economic security, as a reason people vote and a reason people engage in this election,” Lauren French, senior communications director at Climate Power 2020, told Refinery29.

 Between 2014 and 2019, the number of Americans who are worried about climate change nearly tripled, reports the Yale Program on Climate Change Communication.
-A recent poll conducted by VICE Media Group and several partners found that 78% of voters support retraining former fossil fuel workers into renewable-energy jobs, to help rebuild the economy after COVID.
-And 65% of voters say they want to see Congress and the next president draft a comprehensive bill addressing how the U.S. plans to fight climate change as soon as next year.
+A recent poll conducted by VICE Media Group and several partners found that 78% of voters support retraining former fossil fuel workers into renewable energy jobs, to help rebuild the economy after COVID.
+And 65% of voters say they want to see Congress and the next president draft a serious and comprehensive bill addressing how the U.S. plans to fight climate change as soon as next year.

 French said the September 29 roster surprised her, given the push among voters for politicians to talk about the issue during debates.
-“I recognize that [debate moderator] Chris Wallace works for Fox, I’m a pretty pragmatic and realistic human being, but [during the debates, he’s been chosen to] ask questions on behalf of all American voters, not just the audience that watches Fox News,” she said.
-“So he has a greater responsibility than to appease the folks who watch Fox and don’t want to believe that the climate crisis is here.”
+“I recognize that Chris Wallace works for Fox, I’m a pretty pragmatic and realistic human being, but [during the debates, he’s been chosen to] ask on behalf of all American voters, not just the audience that watches Fox News,” she said.
+“So he has a greater responsibility than to appease folks who watch Fox and don’t want to believe that the climate crisis is here.”

-Unfortunately, views on climate change — like on wearing masks during the pandemic, another life-or-death issue — tend to be divided among party lines.
+Unfortunately, views on climate change — like wearing masks during the pandemic, another life-or-death issue — tend to be divided among party lines.
 Pew Research Center found that 88% of Democrats consider climate change a major threat, compared to only 31% of Republicans.
 78% of Democrats think dealing with global climate change should be a “top priority” this year (up from 46% in 2015), while only 21% of Republicans agree.

 This election season, climate change voters are unequivocal about getting rid of Trump — who has withdrawn from the Paris Climate agreement, consistently scaled back environmental protections, expanded Arctic drilling, and denied that climate change even exists.

 Joe Biden, to them, presents the best hope for the future.
 After engaging with communities, including environmental organizations, environmental justice advocates, and labor unions, his campaign has developed an aggressive plan to end carbon emissions from power plants by 2035 with a broad investment in jobs and infrastructure.
-This includes $2 trillion for clean energy projects, as well as a promise to direct 40% of its climate spending to marginalized communities.
-“The fact that you have the League of Conservation Voters, the Sierra Club, the United Auto Workers, IBEW (the International Brotherhood of Electrical Workers), and a swath of environmental justice leaders all coming out in support of the same climate plan is unprecedented and speaks to Joe Biden’s ability to bring together all kinds of leaders who we need to be engaging on this issue,” Hill said.
+This includes USD $2 trillion for clean energy projects, as well as a promise to direct 40% of its climate spending to marginalized communities.
+“The fact that you have the League of Conservation Voters, the Sierra Club, the United Auto Workers, IBEW (International Brotherhood of Electrical Workers), and a swath of environmental justice leaders all coming out in support of the same climate plan is unprecedented and speaks to Joe Biden’s ability to bring together all kinds of leaders who we need to be engaging on this issue,” said Hill.

-Trump’s embrace of fossil fuels and climate denial — he recently dismissively said that it will “start getting cooler” in reference to the West Coast wildfires — have even pushed a considerable number of voters to the Democratic Party, French said.
+Trump’s embrace of fossil fuels and climate denial — he recently dismissively said that it will “start getting cooler” in reference to the West Coast wildfires — have even pushed a considerable number of climate voters to the Democratic party, French said.
 David Jeffrey Arnot, 22, who lives in Albuquerque, New Mexico, said he changed his registration after seeing “an increasingly worrying denial of science from the Republican party.”
 According to an April survey by Climate Power 2020, 62% of Republican-leaning “persuadable voters” disapprove of Trump’s handling of climate and 72% think that strong climate action will be good for the economy.

 The other major “climate voter” group are “Bernie voters” who are not necessarily sold on Biden, but who are so passionate about stepping up on climate action that they will vote for him, since of the current candidates, he is the only one with solutions to the issue, French said.
 Then, there are the Democrats who would likely vote for Biden otherwise, and also consider climate change their number-one issue.

-Another Climate Power 2020 survey shows that Latinx voters are particularly engaged on climate change: 77% of Latinx voters favor bold government action on climate change, while 71% of voters overall support it.
+Another Climate Power 2020 survey shows that Latinx voters are particularly engaged on climate change: 77% of Latinx voters favor bold government action on climate change, 71% of voters overall support it.
 Women, millennials, people of color, and those earning under $50,000 a year are all more likely to list this issue as top priority in elections, according to the Environmental Voter Project.
 This may be because climate change affects these populations more significantly and directly: Reports say climate change will take a disproportionate toll on low-income communities, for instance, as they already have higher rates of adverse health conditions, are more exposed to environmental hazards, and take longer to bounce back from natural disasters.